 Phone: 614-459-3003 ext 753

-Kevin Hover is a Board-Certified Christian Life Coach (BCLC) who graduated from Light University.
+Kevin Hover is an IBCC Certified Christian Life Coach who graduated from Light University.
 He received his board certification in Coaching through the American Association of Christian Counselors.
 Additionally, Kevin holds a B.S. in Business Administration (Finance) at The Ohio State University.
 He is also a published author of the book ‘American Pharisee’.

 Kevin is passionate about helping individuals discover what it means to live an abundant life and help them reach their true potential.
 His passion developed through his own personal journey of leaving an executive position in the corporate world to pursue a career with much greater meaning and influence.